 Earlier the difference between one and two component paints was covered.
-Here we describe the difference between some paints.
+Underneath we describe the difference between some paints.

 1. Epifanes Yacht Enamel

 This traditional one-component yacht enamel is very suitable for painting above the waterline.
 This classic alkyd paint flows very well and can be applied by anyone.
-In addition, it is available is the 45 traditional colours.
+In addition, it is available in 45 traditional colours.

 2. Epifanes Mono-Urethane Yacht Paint

 This modern one-component high gloss yacht paint is very suitable for various surfaces above the waterline.
 Due to its urethane base, it is much harder and more durable than Epifanes Yacht Enamel.
-The paint can be used indoors and outdoors from 5 degrees.
+The paint can be used indoors and outdoors from 5 degrees Celsius.
 Mono-urethane yacht paint is available in 24 modern colours.
-Special mixes, i.e. RAL can also be ordered through the local Epifanes dealer.
-This paint is very suitable for every boat, but also applicable in and around the house.
+Special mixes, i.e. RAL colours can also be obtained through your local Epifanes dealer.
+This paint is very suitable for every boat, but also suitable for use in and around the house.

 3. Epifanes Satin Finish and Epifanes Flatblack

-The standard Satin Finish is available in white.
+Standard Satin Finish is available in white.
 On request also available in all other colours.
 As the name suggests, this paint has a pleasant semigloss finish.
-This makes it very suitable for interior use, but it can also be used outside if the surface has first been painted with a high gloss paint.
+This makes it very suitable for interior use, but it can also be used outside if the surface has first been previously painted with a high gloss paint.

-Epifanes Flatblack is a very matte black paint.
+Epifanes Enamel Flatblack is a very matte black paint.
 This can be used both inside and outside.
-This matte lacquer of 10% gloss looks great for a modern look.
+This matte paint with 10% gloss is great for a modern look.
 In addition, it can also be used on stairs, railings or facades.

 4. Epifanes Poly-Urethane Yacht Paint

 This two-component paint is standard available in 24 modern shades.
-It is also possible to order special mixes , i.e. RAL, in both gloss and satin.
+It is also possible to order special mixes , i.e. RAL colours, in both gloss and satin.

 With the correct primer, this is the strongest topcoat, but also the more demanding paint for the processor.
-With this lacquer a protecting mask should be worn during processing.
+With this yachtpaint a protective mask should be worn during processing.

 Step 6: Planning

-Planning is essential for a good end result.
-Make a paint schedule that is duable under current working conditions.
+Planning is essential for a good final result.
+Make a paint schedule that is doable under current working conditions.
 Drying times increase when it is colder.
-So always take this information in account when you make a schedule.
+So always take this information into account when you make a schedule.

-On bare steel, the first (25% thinned) primer coat should be applied as soon as possible to seal the steel against rust.
+On bare steel, the first (25% thinned) primer coat should be applied as soon as possible to seal the steel against moisture coming in and to protect the surface for rust.
 If this is not done, you have to sand again to remove fly rust.

-Even if all the preparations have been made properly and the planning is more than adequate, assume that something could go wrong.
+Even if all preparations have been made and the planning is more than adequate, bear in mind that something could go wrong.
 Do not be put off by this, but try to solve the problem immediately.
 This prevents you from doing unnecessary work.
 It would be even more annoying if the paint detaches from the substrate because you have not solved the problem.
 Then it will only take even more time.

 Step 8: Enjoy painting!